 The Galvanized Grotto

 After slaying Merektha, you will now be in the Temple of Sethraliss proper, complete with electrified traps to keep out intruders.
-Navigate them carefully–or die and be resurrected on the other side–to eventually find yourself in the Galvanized Grotto, lair of Galvazzt.
+Navigate them carefully or die and be resurrected on the other side.
+Stay to the left to avoid pulling an extra Imbued Stormcaller and Agitated Nimbus to eventually find yourself in the Galvanized Grotto, lair of Galvazzt.

 - Agitated Nimbus; a storm elemental feeding on the electrical energy in the Temple of Sethraliss.
 Stop its attempts to Accumulate Charge (interruptible) to make Release Charge less deadly to the group, but be aware that these are immune to stuns (Leg Sweep) and control (Paralysis).